 By implementing upstream storage the 200 year flow can be reduced to the maximum capacity of the River Carron channel upstream of the Green Bridge, however, flows cannot be reduced sufficiently to prevent out of bank flow through the lower reaches and this option would need to be augmented with direct flood defences from the White Bridge to Bridgefield Bridge.
-Other constraints that impact on this option include the height of the storage area, the cost of providing this storage and the inability of this option to cope with flood flows from the Glaslaw Burn and the anticipated impacts of climate change
+Additionally there is no viable option for providing flood storage on the Glaslaw Burn which contributes significant flows to the River Carron during flood events.
+Other constraints that impact on this option include the height of the impounding structure, the cost of providing this storage, the inability of this option to cope with flood flows from the Glaslaw Burn and the anticipated impacts of climate change.